wiskewu/adios-blog-template/README.md

 at the begininng of your post md file, you can specify some fields to describe your post information. content should be nested by one pair of `---`.
 > --- # beginning of informations
-> title: the title of your post.
+> title: {Required} the title of your post.
-> layout: the post template name, default to 'post'
+> layout: {Optional = 'post'} the post template name, default to 'post'
-> createDate: the date when you write this blog, goes by the format `YYYY-MM-DD HH:mm`
+> createDate: {Required} the date when you write this blog, goes by the format `YYYY-MM-DD HH:mm`
-> updateDate: the date when you update this blog, goes by the format `YYYY-MM-DD HH:mm`
+> updateDate: {Optional} the date when you update this blog, goes by the format `YYYY-MM-DD HH:mm`
-> author: the author's name of this post.
+> author: {Required} the author's name of this post.
-> categories: the categories which this post belongs to, goes by the format `categoryA, categoryB`
+> categories: {Required} the categories which this post belongs to, goes by the format `categoryA, categoryB`
-> tags: the tags which this post belongs to, goes by the format `tagA, tagB`
+> tags: {Optional} the tags which this post belongs to, goes by the format `tagA, tagB`
-> summary: the summary of this post
+> summary: {Optional} the summary of this post
-> draft: if set to `false`, then this post will not be complied into your site temporarily。
+> draft: {Optional = false} if set to `false`, then this post will not be complied into your site temporarily。
-> top: specify wheather this post ranked first of all other posts. `true` or `false`
+> top: {Optional = false} specify wheather this post ranked first of all other posts. `true` or `false`
 > --- # end of informations

 see the demo below: